SC0R9I0N/qr-class-manager/lambdas/README.md

 **Notes:**
 - Prevents duplicate attendance for the same session
 - Validates QR code expiry
-- Sends SNS noti on success
+- Sends SNS notification on success with lecture material info (if available)

 ---